The Babel Texts

 Must Read

-Abstract – In prior studies of Stone Age geometric patterns, the author has claimed that the lines found in ancient religious and astronomical sites might be encoded text.
-In this linear text it is proposed that the hidden meaning is the angle of the line reflects specific astronomical values, and when it was used as an early alphabet, the direction of the line was anciently used to represent the sound of a consonant and the direction of the line was used to add the sound of a vowel to the consonant.
-In this way, it is proposed that the oldest alphabet was similar to the modern day Japanese Hiragana and Katakana alphabets.
-Obviously this claim has been met with strong resistance, and most archaeologists are still of the opinion that the ancient patterns found in various Stone Age settings are just random doodles, and they have also argued that the only reason why the patterns appear to show any consistent behaviour in the angles they contain is because experimental bias is present in the studies.
-So, to answer these potential issues, in this study a new review was undertaken that removed all experimental bias from the study.
-This is achieved by comparing the angles present in large geometric patterns that are fixed in their orientation with smaller geometric patterns that can be rotated.
-Using statistics, it is found that the probability p-value for the two datasets to be identical is 4.56×10-40, which is far less than .05 cut-off, which is normally used to determine if a result is statistically significant.
-This argues that the chance for these Stone Age lines being random is so low, it is more likely to be able to deliberately toss a coin eleven times in the air, with the aim to land the coin on its side each time.
-This also means it is now reasonable to argue the currently accepted Null Theory (which states all Stone Age lines must be random patterns) is disproven.
-In other words, these archaic patterns were constructed with deliberate intent.
-The presence of deliberate intent can only suggests meaning, and when contextual meaning is present in a written mark, it can then be argued the marks must be a form of text.
-The angles present in these lines are also found to be consistent with astronomical values, with the five most common anglers being linked to the measurement of time and and the prediction of solar and lunar eclipses.
+Abstract – In prior studies of the world’s Stone Age geometric patterns, the author has claimed that the there is a subset of lines (which are found in ancient religious and astronomical sites) that exhibit common features, and these common features argue the lines are an ancient encoded text.
+In the author’s theory it is proposed that the hidden meaning that is contained in these lines is the angle of the line reflects specific astronomical values, and when these lines was used as an early alphabet, the direction of the line was used to represent the sound of the consonant, and the direction of the line was used to add a vowel to the consonant.
+It is thus proposed that the oldest alphabet was very similar to the modern day Japanese Hiragana and Katakana alphabets, but each charter was created with just one line.
+Obviously, the claim that Stone Age people could read has been met with resistance, from the archaeological community; and today most archaeologists are of the opinion that almost all the ancient patterns found in various Stone Age settings are just random doodles, and they also argue that if these ancient patterns show common repetitions in their angles, this is only because there was perhaps experimental bias in the prior studies.
+In order to answer this criticism, a new study was undertaken, in which the aim was remove any potential experimental bias from the study.
+This was partially done in prior work, but in this study it was decided to combine all the prior data from archaic geometrical patterns into one single study.
+In this study the patterns were also divided into two independent groups, in which one group involved the larger images which being so large they were fixed in orientation and could not be rotated, and to then compare the angles present in these large fixed geometric patterns against the angles present in much smaller geometric patterns which could be picked up and rotated.
+Using statistics, it is thus found that the probability p-value for the two datasets to be identical by chance is extremely low at p = 4.56×10-40, which is far less than p= .05 cut-off that is normally used to determine if a result is statistically significant.
+In fact, with this low value, the probability for these Stone Age lines being just random doodles is so low, it is more probable that on the very first try a person could toss a coin eleven times in the air, with the intent being the coin should land on its side, every single time.
+This means it is now reasonable to argue the currently accepted Null Theory (which states all Stone Age lines must be random patterns) is disproven; and it is now more reasonable to say these archaic patterns were constructed with deliberate intent.
+This is important because the presence of deliberate intent in such old markings can only suggests these marks hel meaning, and when contextual meaning is present in a written mark, it can then only be argued the marks must be a form of text.
+It is also observed that the angles present in these lines are consistent with astronomical values, with the five most common anglers being linked to the astronomical values that astronomers use to measure time and and predict solar and lunar eclipses.

 Author: Derek Cunningham